isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-04-03-post-Inside DOTC Series: Crafting Meaningful Experiences Through Design.md

 image: ""
 variant: tiptap
 ---
-<p>At DOTC, design is all about creating experiences that are seamless, functional,
+<p>At DOTC, design is more than just aesthetics — it’s about crafting experiences
-and impactful.
-Our Product Design team focuses on making interactions intuitive and meaningful, bridging innovation with real-world usability.</p>
+that are seamless, functional, and impactful.
+Our Product Design team is dedicated to making every interaction intuitive and meaningful, ensuring that innovation is always paired with real-world usability.</p>
-<p>We spoke with <strong>Joe Tai</strong>, a <strong>Senior Product Designer</strong> and
+<p>To gain deeper insight into the world of product design, we spoke with <strong>Joel Tai</strong>,
-the marketing lead for this series, about his journey in product design and his passion for problem-solving.
-Beyond his work, Joel is also a volleyball club representative for Taman Jurong CSN and a proud cat parent to two feline companions.</p>
+a <strong>Senior Product Designer</strong> and the marketing lead for this series.
+Joe shared his journey in the field, his passion for solving complex problems, and what drives his creative process.
+Outside of work, he wears multiple hats — serving as a volleyball club representative for Taman Jurong CSN and embracing life as a proud cat parent to two beloved feline companions.</p>
 <p></p>
 <blockquote>
 <p>How do you turn an idea into a great design?</p>